tuandinh0801/feedback-loop-mcp/rule.md

   - If the feedback response is empty, you can complete the request without calling the MCP again
   - If feedback is provided in property `feedback`, DO NOT complete the request, address feedback accordingly

-- **Required Parameters:**
+- **Parameters:**
-  - `project_directory`: Full absolute path to the project directory
+  - `project_directory` (string, required): Full absolute path to the project directory
-  - `summary`: Short, one-line summary of the question or completed work
+  - `prompt` (string, required): Combined summary and question, describing what was done and asking for specific feedback
+  - `quickFeedbackOptions` (array of strings, optional): An array of predefined feedback strings to be displayed as clickable options in the UI.

 - **Examples:**